-The Company leases office and research facilities in Waltham, Massachusetts under a non-cancellable operating lease, which expires in December 2017, with two additional five-year renewal options.
-Terms of the agreement provide for an initial rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of common area operating expenses.
-In June 2014, the Company entered into a lease agreement to rent a facility in Lexington, Massachusetts.
-The commencement date of the lease was July 9, 2014 with a term that extends through June 1, 2023, with one additional five-year renewal option.
-Terms of the lease agreement provide for an initial rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of operating expenses.
-The Company's whollyowned subsidiary, ProChon, leased a facility in Woburn, Massachusetts which expired in 2016 and was not renewed.
+The Company leases its office and research facilities in Waltham and Lexington, Massachusetts under non-cancellable operating leases.
+The Lexington, Massachusetts facility lease expires in June 2023.
+The lease provided for one extension term of five years.
+The Waltham, Massachusetts facility lease was extended in April 2017 with an effective date of January 2018.
+Under the terms of the extension, the lease will expire in December 2024 with one additional extension term of five years.
+Terms of the agreements generally provide for an initial rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of common area operating expenses.
+The Company's wholly-owned subsidiary, ProChon, leased a facility in Woburn, Massachusetts which expired in 2016 and was not renewed.

-Aggregate minimum annual lease commitments of the Company under its non-cancellable operating leases as of December 31, 2016, are as follows:
+Aggregate minimum annual lease commitments of the Company under its non-cancellable operating leases as of December 31, 2017, are as follows:

-For the Year Ended December 31, (in t housands)
+For the Year Ended December 31,

-2017 \$ 2,266
+(in th ousands)

-2018 754
+2018 \$ 1,798

-2019 586
+2019 1,845

-2020 596
+2020 1,892

-2021 605
+2021 1,941

+2022 1,991

-Thereafter 926
+Thereafter 3,188

-Total minimum lease payments \$ 5,733
+Total minimum lease payments \$ 12,655

-Rent expense under operating lease agreements amounted to \$1.0 million and \$1.1 million for the years ended December 31, 2016 and 2015, respectively.
+Rent expense under operating lease agreements amounted to \$1.0 million and \$1.0 million for the years ended December 31, 2017 and 2016, respectively.

-As an inducement to enter into its Waltham facility lease, the lessor agreed to provide the Company with a construction allowance of up to \$3.2 million towards the total cost of tenant improvements.
+As an inducement to enter into the Waltham facility lease extension, the lessor agreed to provide the Company with a construction allowance of up to \$0.9 million towards the total cost of tenant improvements.
 As an inducement to enter into its Lexington facility lease, the lessor agreed to provide the Company with a construction allowance of up to \$1.0 million towards the total cost of tenant improvements.
 The Company has recorded these costs in the consolidated balance sheet as leasehold improvements, with the corresponding liability as deferred lease incentive.
 These liabilities are amortized on a straight-line basis over the term of the lease as a reduction of rent expense.